Find Affordable College Courses

 100% Women

 University of North Carolina at Greensboro is the 13th most popular school in the nation for students seeking a graduate certificate in history.
-The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,219 per year.
-The history program at University of North Carolina at Greensboro awarded 3 graduate certificates during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,375 per year.
+During the most recent year for which we have data, 3 people received their graduate certificate in history from UNC Greensboro.

 Below are some popular majors that are similar to history that offer graduate certificates.